Homi Bhabha Cancer Hospital and Research Centre, Visakhapatnam

 Homi Bhabha Cancer Hospital & Research Centre is a cancer care hospital and research centre in Visakhapatnam, Andhra Pradesh, India.
 This regional cancer centre is funded by the Government of India and Tata Memorial Centre.
-The Indian Council of Medical Research has recognized this referral Institution as a research organization.
+The Indian Council of Medical Research has recognised this institution as a research organisation.

-The director of the Institution, Dr. Digumarti Raghunadharao has been working in the progress since 2013.
-He has worked in the Nizam's Institute of Medical Sciences, Hyderabad for more than 20 years and was a honoured recipient of Dr. B. C. Roy National Award for 2016.
+The director of the Institution, Dr. Digumarti Raghunadharao, has been working in the area since 2013.
+He has worked in the Nizam's Institute of Medical Sciences, Hyderabad for more than 20 years and was an honoured recipient of Dr. B. C. Roy National Award for 2016.